-- (c) The damages for which a manufacturer, seller, or distributor would otherwise be liable shall be reduced by the percentage of causal responsibility for the claimant's harm attributable to the claimant's misuse, alteration, or modification of a product. - (d) The court shall dismiss the claimant's action under this section if the damage was caused by an inherent characteristic of the product that would be recognized by an ordinary person with ordinary knowledge common to the community that uses or consumes the product. - (e) A seller or distributor of a product is not liable to a claimant for damages if the seller or distributor receives the product in a sealed container and has no reasonable opportunity to test or inspect the product. - (4) Subsequent remedial measures.
+1 (c) The damages for which a manufacturer, seller, or distributor would 2 otherwise be liable shall be reduced by the percentage of causal responsibility for the 3 claimant's harm attributable to the claimant's misuse, alteration, or modification of 4 a product.

+5 (d) The court shall dismiss the claimant's action under this section if the 6 damage was caused by an inherent characteristic of the product that would be 7 recognized by an ordinary person with ordinary knowledge common to the 8 community that uses or consumes the product.

+9 (e) A seller or distributor of a product is not liable to a claimant for damages 10 if the seller or distributor receives the product in a sealed container and has no 11 reasonable opportunity to test or inspect the product.
+This paragraph does not apply 12 if the seller or distributor may be liable under sub.
+(2) (a) 2. or 3.

+(4) SUBSEQUENT REMEDIAL MEASURES.
 In an action for damages caused by a manufactured product based on a claim of strict liability, evidence of remedial measures taken subsequent to the sale of the product is not admissible for the purpose of showing a manufacturing defect in the product, a defect in the design of the product, or a need for a warning or instruction.
-This subsection does not prohibit the admission of such evidence to show a reasonable alternative design that existed at the time when the product was sold. - (5) TIME LIMIT. (a) In any action under this section, a defendant is not liable to a claimant for damages if the product alleged to have caused the damage was manufactured 15 years or more before the claim accrues, unless the manufacturer makes a specific representation that the product will last for a period of time beyond 15 years. - (b) This subsection shall not bar a claim if the claimant establishes by a preponderance of the evidence all of the following:
+This subsection does not prohibit the admission of such evidence to show a reasonable alternative design that existed at the time when the product was sold.

+(5) TIME LIMIT. (a) In any action under this section, a defendant is not liable to a claimant for damages if the product alleged to have caused the damage was manufactured 15 years or more before the claim accrues, unless the manufacturer makes a specific representation that the product will last for a period of time beyond 15 years.

-1. That the defective product caused a latent disease that did not manifest itself until a date on or after 3 years before the expiration of the 15-year period.
-2. That the claimant commenced the action within 3 years of the date of manifestation of the latent disease.
+2007 - 2008 Legislature

+ASSEMBLY BILL 147

+(b) This subsection does not apply to an action based on a claim for damages caused by a latent disease.

-(6) INAPPLICABILITY.
-This section does not apply to actions based on a claim of negligence or breach of warranty.
+- 3 (6) INAPPLICABILITY.
+This section does not apply to actions based on a claim of

+4 negligence or breach of warranty.

+- $\mathbf{5}$